CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Sample overview and results on individual clusters

-\paragraph{PSZ2G243.15-73.84 (MACSJ0159.0-3412, Fig.~\ref{fig:7})} No dedicated studies have been made on this target.
-However, different X-ray works on large samples have classified it as disturbed \citep{Yuan2020} or, in the case of a non-binary classification, C22 has labelled this object as "mixed". {More recently, C25 also detected a surface brightness discontinuity in its thermal emission in the North-West part of the system.} The pilot study of the MERGHERS project (\citealt{Knowles2021}) has discovered a radio halo and two radio relics in this system using shallow MeerKAT L-band observations.
-With our deeper observations, we clearly identify in the spectral radio maps the steepening of both relic sources and we are also able to detect a new elongated structure in the East, at $\sim 1$ Mpc from the halo (Fig.~\ref{fig:7}).
-We classify this new detection as a relic.
-The overall distribution of the X-ray emission suggests a large scale extension in the E-W direction consistent with the two relics, one found in our study.
-In addition, we note a N-S extension in the X-ray image on smaller scales, which is consistent with the presence of a second merger and might explain the detection of a relic in the North.
+\paragraph{PSZ2G243.15-73.84 (MACSJ0159.0-3412, Fig.~\ref{fig:7})} No dedicated studies were carried out on this target.
+However, different X-ray works on large samples have classified it as disturbed \citep{Yuan2020} or, in the case of a non-binary classification, C22 has labelled this object as 'mixed'.
+The pilot study of the MERGHERS project (\citealt{Knowles2021}) discovered a radio halo and two radio relics in this system using shallow MeerKAT L-band observations.
+With our deeper observations, using the spectral radio maps, we can clearly identify the steepening of both relic sources and we are also able to detect a new elongated structure in the east, at $\sim 1$ Mpc from the halo (Fig.~\ref{fig:7}).
+Given its elongation, size, position, and absence of a connection with radio galaxies, we classified this new detection as a candidate relic.
+This source adds to the number of detection of faint and distant relics made with MeerKAT \cite[e.g.][]{Knowles2022, Botteon2024-A754}.

+The overall distribution of the X-ray emission suggests a large scale extension in the EW direction is consistent with the two relics (one of which is found in our study).
+In addition, we note a NS extension in the X-ray image on smaller scales, which is consistent with the presence of a second merger and might explain the detection of a relic in the north.